jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 	Is it in here?
 	Is it in the United States now?

-CURT:	they said,
+CURT:	They said,
 	they already determined it was in like eighteen different states.

 SABRINA: What?

-KITTY:	 So,
+KITTY:	 So?

-CURT:	The hunter virus.
+CURT:	The Hantavirus.

 KITTY:	What,
 	what are you g- --

-CURT:	Well,
+CURT:	Well --

-KITTY:	So what're you getting at.
+KITTY:	So what're you getting at?

 CURT:	That insulation out there with the mice shit in it?

 KITTY:	Did you just wash- --
-	Yes,
+	Yes.

 CURT:	Really bothers me.